mishafarms/wii-sphero/README.md

 # wii-sphero
-This is a raspberry pi hid-wiimote design using the lernel mods Sphero with Wii control
+This is a raspberry pi hid-wiimote design using the kernel mods Sphero with Wii control

 This was all done on a raspberry PI 3.
 Here are my install instructions for the dependancies including my personal preferences